Attending both labs and lectures is essential in stepping up the orthopedic care at your practice.

 On the one hand, lectures are great for learning about various types of cases and possible complications—the basic things you need to know before stepping into the exam room.

 On the other hand, you learn the tips and tricks to a procedure that may have been overlooked or forgotten in a textbook.
-In a lab, you actually learn how to do procedures, and at places like the Oquendo Center, you get one-on-one instruction from an orthopedics expert.
+In a lab, you actually learn how to do procedures, and at places like the Oquendo Campus, you get one-on-one instruction from an orthopedics expert.
 There’s no substitute for that.

 Are They Worth It?